Colin-Suckow/FogStation/README.md

 <img src="https://i.imgur.com/3rMhbhJ.png" height=500px alt="gdb debugging">

+## Building

+Just run `cargo build --release` from /desktop to build the emulator core and desktop client.
+Right now windows is not supported due to a dependnecy on libcue.

 ## Status
 My current goal is to make Puzzle Bobble 2 playable.
 Puzzle Bobble 2 is known for being an easy game to emulate.
 Most games require the **Graphics Transformation Engine (GTE)** to run.
 The GTE handles all the math required for 3D rendering.
 Puzzle Bobble 2, being a 2D only game, does not require the GTE.
 In fact, the game doesn't require many other hardware features at all.
 This simplicity makes it a good candidate for early emulation.